 So, what’s one thing that you can do now?
 Make sure you set up your new camera correctly using the P mode and get comfortable shooting with your new camera!

-To learn more about how to get started on the right track when you’re just starting out in photography, check out my free course called The Beginner’s QuickStart Guide to Photography.
+To learn more about how to get started on the right track when you’re just starting in photography, check out my free course called The Beginner’s QuickStart Guide to Photography.
 This free course has helped many photography beginners from all walks of life when they’re just starting out learning photography.